rainyatrium/imp-station-14/README.md

 If you are adding completely custom content that would go into the normal SS14 file structure in a certain spot, add that content to the `_VDS` folder with that same file path instead.
 For example, when adding the `ServerChatOOCColorManager.cs` chat manager for OOC color stuff, it would have gone in `Content.Server/Chat/Managers`.
 Instead, the `ServerChatOOCColorManager.cs` file is in `Content.Server/_VDS/Chat/Managers`.

 The Vermist Dust Sector folders are located at `Content.Client/_VDS`, `Content.Server/_VDS`, and `Content.Shared/_VDS`.
 The Resources folder is kind of its own beast, and has a lot of depth.
-For that reason it makes sense to have the _VDS folder inside of the subfolder it is modifying.
+For that reason it makes sense to have the _VDS folder inside the subfolder it is modifying.
 As another example, the main prototypes folder for our custom content is located in `Resources/Prototypes/_VDS`.
-This applies for recipies, clothing, everything.
+This applies for recipes, clothing, everything.

 Keeping things defined like this makes the lives of the people maintaining the server much, much easier.